-- 8. If your outgoing email server requires authentication, select the My Mail Server requires authentication check box, and do the following: - a.
+- 10. If your outgoing email server requires authentication, select the My Mail Server requires authentication check box, and do the following: - a.
 In the User Name field, type the user name for the outgoing email server. - b.
-In the Password field, type the password for the outgoing email server. - 9.
+In the Password field, type the password for the outgoing email server. - 11.
 To send alerts when someone attempts to visit a blocked site, select the Send Alerts Immediately check box.

-Email alerts are sent immediately when someone attempts to visit a blocked site. - 10.
-To send logs based on a schedule, specify these settings:
+Email alerts are sent immediately when someone attempts to visit a blocked site.

-- a.
+- 12. To send logs based on a schedule, specify these settings: - a.
 From Send logs according to this schedule menu, select the schedule type. - b.
 From the Day menu, select the day. - c.
-From the Time menu, select the time, and select the am or pm radio button.
+From the Time menu, select the time, and select the am or pm radio button. - 13.
+Click the Apply button.